How Does Schizophrenia Affect The Brain? An Overview

 Schizophrenia’s effects on the brain: What the research shows

 Recent studies using functional magnetic resonance imaging (fMRI) have found that people’s brains may work differently when they have schizophrenia.
-A 2023 study looked at the resting brain activity of 108 people, some with schizophrenia and some without it.
-It was found that certain brain regions tended to be more active in those with schizophrenia.
+A 2023 study looked at the resting brain activity of 108 people, some with schizophrenia and some without the condition.
+The study found that certain brain regions tended to be more active in those with schizophrenia.
 These typically included the inferior parietal lobule and the right temporoparietal junction.
 These structures normally play a role in processing information from the five senses and maintaining attention.
 It’s possible that this heightened activity could contribute to symptoms like hallucinations.

 Other studies have been done on how schizophrenia affects white matter.
 White matter is a different type of tissue that generally allows parts of the brain to communicate with each other and the rest of the body.
 In a 2022 study, researchers analyzed six studies that used a technique called “diffusion tensor imaging” to examine the brains of people with and without schizophrenia.
 The people with schizophrenia usually had higher amounts of white matter in their brains.
 Researchers speculated that this may be due to inflammation or an immune response.
 That said, we’ll likely need more research to understand these findings.